 The essential guide to the BMAT and UCAT

 If you’re considering studying medicine at university, you’ve probably seen or heard the terms ‘BMAT’ (BioMedical Admissions Test) or ‘UCAT’ (University Clinical Aptitude Test) mentioned.
 Both the BMAT and UCAT are tests which form part of your application to certain universities – though unis will only ask you to sit one of the two exams.
-As well as human medicine, the BMAT is also used for entry to two of the UK’s veterinary medicine degree courses.
+As well as medicine, these tests are also used for some dentistry degrees, and for the University of Oxford's biomedical sciences degree.

 The BMAT and UCAT are both intended to provide the universities with insight to your potential as a medical student.
 Because of that, the tests are mostly aptitude-based, rather than knowledge-based.
 However, there are instances when a basic knowledge of science will be needed.

 Until 2019 UCAT was called UKCAT, which stood for UK Clinical Aptitude Test, so you may see references to it written this way too.

 - The first section focuses on aptitude and skills, and consists of 35 multiple choice questions to be answered within an hour.
 The skills are divided into problem solving, understanding argument, and data analysis and inference.
 Problem solving involves using simple numerical, mathematical and spatial skills to answer questions.
 Understanding argument (also known as critical thinking) asks you to read a paragraph of informative text and identify certain elements of it, evaluate the argument and draw conclusions.
 Data analysis and inference involves a long passage of text or a graph and asks you to answer four or five associated questions.